carlos-alberto-silva/rGEDI/README.md

 Brazilian National Council for Scientific and Technological Development (CNPq) for funding the project entitled "Mapping fuel load and simulation of fire behaviour and spread in the Cerrado biome using modeling and remote sensing technologies" and leaded by Prof. Dr. Carine Klauberg (carine_klauberg@hotmail.com) and
 Dr. Carlos Alberto Silva (carlos_engflorestal@outlook.com).

+# Disclaimer
-**rGEDI package has been not developted by the GEDI team.
-The authors assumes no responsibility whatsoever for its use, and makes no guarantees, expressed or implied, about its quality, reliability, or any other characteristic.**
+**rGEDI package has not been developted by the GEDI team.
+It comes with no guarantee, expressed or implied, and the authors hold no responsibility for its use and reliability of its outputs.**